w3c/miniapp-components/docs/explainer.md

 })
 ```

-`.json` to indicate that the current directory files defines a component.
+`.json` to indicate that the current directory files define a component.

 ```js
 // /components/index/index.json